Can You Paint The Inside Of A Beehive?

 Conclusion

-We, as bee parents, of course, only want the best for our honey-making children!
-You wouldn’t want to live in a paint-smelling, intoxicating home, so chances are, they definitely don’t want to as well.
+As bee parents, we naturally want the best for our honey-making children!
+Just as you wouldn’t want to live in a paint-smelling, toxic home, your bees certainly don’t either.

 Painting a beehive is simple when you remember the basic principle: Paint the outside and leave the inside where your bees live unpainted.
 And now that you know why you should not be painting the inside of your hive, I’m sure you will refrain from doing so.
 While it is not necessary to paint your beehive, and some people choose not to do it at all, painting your hive will ultimately make it more durable!
 You can also paint your hives for decorative purposes to make your stinger friends’ home as beautiful as yours!